Blog

 Most people initially describe a compulsive experience as “being in a trance,” so their initial impression is that compulsion feels like nothingness.

 But when you actually explore it more deeply, 95% of the time** compulsion is actually extremely intense in the body.
 People feel a lot of sensations – like buzzing or zinging — in various parts of their body.
-Some people tell me, “I felt like I could scream,” or “It felt like I might explore.”
+Some people tell me, “I felt like I could scream,” or “It felt like I might explode.”

 3. When those feelings come up, what would it feel like to sit with them instead of immediately doing that compulsive thing?